 The nominating and corporate governance committee makes recommendations regarding corporate governance, the composition of our board of directors, identification, evaluation and nomination of director candidates and the structure and composition of committees of our board of directors.
 In addition, the nominating and corporate governance committee is responsible for developing and recommending corporate governance guidelines to our board of directors, as applicable to the Company.
+The nominating and corporate governance committee held one meeting during 2020.

-Our nominating and corporate governance committee consists of Shoshana Shendelman, Ph.D., Jay S. Skyler, M.D. and Stacy J. Kanter.
+Our nominating and corporate governance committee consists of Jay S. Skyler, M.D. and Stacy J. Kanter.
 The chair of our nominating and corporate governance committee is Dr. Skyler.
-Each member of the nominating and corporate governance committee is an independent director as defined by the Nasdaq Listing Rules, except for Dr. Shendelman, who is not an independent director and, as required by the Nasdaq Listing Rules, will no longer serve on the committee effective as of the date immediately prior to the first anniversary of the Company's listing on The Nasdaq Stock Market LLC.
+Each member of the nominating and corporate governance committee is an independent director as defined by the Nasdaq Listing Rules.